-The requirement that the Applicant permanently preserve 124 acres of woodland habitat is in addition to the acres to be preserved under other mitigation measures.
-This is to ensure that the oak woodland set aside for preservation to mitigate the GHG emissions from the Project was truly developable and not otherwise restricted.
-Thus, the total amount of woodland habitat to be preserved is 649 acres.
+The proposed requirement that the Applicant permanently preserve 124 acres of woodland habitat is in addition to the acres to be preserved under other mitigation measures.
+This is to ensure that the oak woodland set aside for preservation to mitigate the GHG emissions from the project was truly developable and not otherwise restricted.
+Thus, the total amount of woodland habitat to be preserved, if this mitigation measure is approved, would be 649 acres.
 The County is not giving any credit for the GHG benefits of the preservation of the acres of woodland habitat required under other mitigation measures, despite its clear benefit to the environment.

-Based on the above, the Board finds that the Director's conclusion that the proposed preservation of 124 acres of woodland habitat on land that was otherwise developable, along with the tree-planting program discussed in more detail below, was reasonable and appropriate.
-For this reason, and after careful consideration that resulted in modifications to the Applicant's proposal, the Board further finds that the Director appropriately approved the revised Mitigation Measure 6-1.
+Based on the above, the Director concluded that the proposed preservation of 124 acres of woodland habitat on land that was otherwise developable, along with the tree-planting program discussed in more detail below, was reasonable and appropriate.
+For this reason, and after careful consideration that resulted in modifications to the Applicant's proposal, the Director approved the revised Mitigation Measure 6-1.